Ultimate Novel Writing Programme: how to plan, write, edit & publish – Jericho Writers

 Do I need to be available at set times every week?

 For the most part, you’ll be able to work to a schedule that suits you.
 There will be regular Zoom calls but these will always be recorded so, if you can’t make the live session, you’ll be able to watch the replay.
 The only truly fixed part of the calendar is the in-person event at the end of the course.
-Please note, the ticket to the in-person event is only complimentary in the FULL package, and students will be required to pay for their own travel to and from, including any additional expenses incurred.
+Please note, students will be required to pay for their own travel to and from the in-person event, including any additional expenses incurred.

 6